 Like the rest of the Greater Phoenix area, Maricopa's history has an agricultural base.
 With available water at Maricopa Wells, this town became an important stop for the Butterfield Overland Mail Line.
-A rail line from Maricopa to Phoenix, constructed in the late 19th century, is now a thoroughfare for cars known as Maricopa Road, or the John Wayne Parkway.
+A rail line from Maricopa to Phoenix, built in the late 19th century, is now a thoroughfare for cars known as Maricopa Road or the John Wayne Parkway.

-Maricopa has experienced what the city refers to as hyper growth in the 20th century.
-People moving to the area looking for cheaper housing and wide open spaces found Maricopa and began relocating there in droves.
-Even though Maricopa is not even in Maricopa County, I have added Maricopa to my Greater Phoenix coverage because it is one of the newer frontiers of the area.
-People live in Maricopa, but come into Chandler, Phoenix, and other communities to work, play and shop.
+Maricopa has experienced what the city refers to as hyper-growth in the 20th century.
+People moving to the Phoenix area looking for cheaper housing and wide-open spaces found Maricopa and began relocating there in droves.
+Maricopa is in Pinal County, about 35 miles south of Phoenix (which is in Maricopa County), and it's part of the Phoenix metropolitan area.

 The Gila River Indian Reservation is to the immediate north, with Chandler and Phoenix farther north.
 The Ak-Chin Indian Reservation is to the immediate southwest, and Casa Grande is southeast.